Catholic Social Action

 CCHD operates out of the Catholic Social Action office, and it is supported by an Archdiocesan CCHD Committee that consists of parishioners from across the archdiocese.
 The purpose of CCHD efforts in the Archdiocese is two-fold.
 We seek to:

-Are you an organization interested in potential CCHD funding?
+Are you a funded organization or an organization interested in CCHD funding?

-Last year, CCHD-funded organizations directly helped over 3.500 low-income individuals through employment, job skills training, critical educational opportunities, and leadership training.
+Last year, CCHD-funded organizations directly helped over 3,400 low-income individuals in the Archdiocese of Cincinnati through employment, job skills training, critical educational opportunities, and leadership training.
 This includes:

 The State of Poverty in the Archdiocese